-No one actually set eyes upon Antarctica until 1819, making it the last continent to be discovered.
-However, a belief in the existence of a large southern landmass was commonly held as far back as the ancient Greeks, and this idea became even more convincing after the discovery of Tierra del Fuego in the 16th-century.
+No one set eyes on Antarctica until 1819 – it was the last continent to be discovered.
+Before then, no one knew for sure that it existed.
+Buta belief in the existence of a large southern landmass was commonly held as far back asthe ancient Greeks.
+The idea became even more convincing after the discovery of Tierra del Fuego in the 16th century.

-Although various countries have attempted to stake a claim to Antarctica over the centuries, in 1959 the Antarctic Treaty was signed by 48 countries and designated the continent as “a natural reserve, devoted to peace and science.”
+Various countries have attempted to stake a claim to Antarctica over the centuries.
+But in1959, the Antarctic Treaty was signed by 48 countries designating the continent “a natural reserve, devoted to peace and science.”

 3. Antarctica is far bigger – and more important – than you think

-4. Although its size actually changes according to the seasons
+4. Its size changes according to the seasons

-Expanding sea ice along the coast leads to Antarctica nearly doubling in size during the winter months.
-It is for this reason that cruise ships tours to Antarctica only visit during the summer.
+Expanding sea ice along the coast means Antarctica nearly doubles in size in the winter months.
+It means that cruise ship tours to Antarctica can only visit in the summer.

 5. It doesn’t have a time zone

 Yup – that’s not a mistake.
-There is no timezone in Antarctica.
-You can practically pick your own, although most of the scientists who live for periods on the continent choose to go via the time zone of their home country.
+There is no time zone in Antarctica.
+You can practically pick your own.
+Fun fact – most scientists who live for periods on the continent choose to go by the time zone of their home country.

-6. It receives less precipitation than the Sahara Desert
+6. It rains less in Antarctica than in the Sahara Desert

-Another of the surprising facts about Antarctica is that it’s actually considered to be a desert.
-Only 2 inches of rain (50mm) fall here on average per year, making it dryer than the Sahara Desert.
+Another surprising fact about Antarctica is that it’s actually classified a desert.
+Only 2 inches of rain (50mm) fall on average per year, so it’s dryer than the Sahara Desert.

-While meteorites don’t crash here more regularly than anywhere else on the planet, spotting a meteorite against the white of the ice is easy, meaning they’re found in Antarctica more easily than in most other places.
-Since the 1970s, more than 10,000 meteorites have been discovered here – some of which date back to a whopping 700,000 years ago.
+Meteorites don’t crash here more regularly than anywhere else, but it’s easy to spot a meteorite against the bleak Antarctic landscape.
+Since the 1970s, more than 10,000 meteorites have been discovered in Antarctica – some of which date from 700,000 years ago.

-While the Drake Passage and Cape Horn further north might be feared for their tumultuous winds, Antarctica faces gales that regularly reach up to 200 mph (320 kph).
+While the Drake Passage and Cape Horn further north might be feared for their tumultuous winds, Antarctica endures gales that regularly reach up to 200 mph (320 kph).

-No, Antarctica actually is home to at least two active volcanoes.
-Although others probably do exist, they have yet to breach the ice.
-Mount Erebus is the highest and located on the Ross Ice Shelf in East Antarctica, while the other is close to Deception Island, a spot on cruise ship itineraries to Antarctica where passengers can stop to swim thanks to slightly warmer waters caused by the nearby volcanic activity.
+Antarctica is home to at least two active volcanoes.
+There are likely more, but they have yet to breach the ice.
+The highest volcano is Mount Erebus, located on the Ross Ice Shelf in East Antarctica.
+The other is close to Deception Island, a spot on cruise ship itineraries to Antarctica.
+Passengers can stop to swim at Deception Island thanks to the slightly warmer waters caused by nearby volcanic activity.

-Although you couldn’t tell it now, scientists have uncovered fossils indicating that 50 million years ago forests and complex ecosystems of animals and birds once covered this now frigid, windy desert.
-Research into the continent continues to inform us about the incredible changes that our planet has experienced over the past millions of years, making Antarctica an important place for scientific investigation.
+Scientists have uncovered fossils indicating that 50 million years ago forests and complex ecosystems of animals and birds once covered this frigid, windy desert.